 Royal Berkshire Fire and Rescue Service (RBFRS) is now recruiting the next group of Fire Cadets for the new academic year.

-Fire Cadets is a youth initiative for young people between 12 and 16 years old and is run by firefighters and members of RBFRS staff and volunteers, with educational support from the Safety Education Team.
+Fire Cadets is a youth initiative for 12 to 16 year olds and is run by firefighters, staff and volunteers with support from the Service’s Safety Education Team.
+The Cadets programme seeks to be representative of the community it serves and we actively encourage individuality, diversity and inclusion.

 Fire Cadets participate in practical and theoretical fire and rescue service activities, including hose drills, breathing apparatus procedures and fire safety awareness sessions.
 The scheme teaches young people essential life skills such as self-discipline, confidence and leadership.

-Recruitment for Fire Cadets is now open, and the course is due to run from October 2021 to July 2022.
-The Fire Cadets course runs for the academic year, term time only.
+Recruitment for Fire Cadets is now open, and the course is due to run from the week commencing Monday, 30 October 2023 to July 2024.
+The Fire Cadets course runs for the academic year, in term time only.

-There are four Fire Cadet units within RBFRS – which are based at Crowthorne Fire Station, Maidenhead Fire Station, Whitley Wood Fire Station and Newbury Fire Station.
+There are four Fire Cadet Units in Berkshire – which are based at Crowthorne Fire Station, Maidenhead Fire Station, Whitley Wood Fire Station and Newbury Fire Station.
+Crowthorne, Maidenhead and Newbury are now fully subscribed.

-“Sessions consist of practical and theoretical fire and rescue service activities, including understanding how the fire and rescue service operates and learning about fire, road and water safety.
+“Sessions consist of a combination of practical and theoretical fire and rescue service activities, including understanding how the fire and rescue service operates and learning about fire, road and water safety.
 The course is designed to be 80% practical, with all of our Cadet units using dedicated fire engines and equipment.
-Fire Cadets also have uniform and fire kit provided for the duration of the course."
+The Cadets also have uniform and fire kit provided for the duration of the course.”

-If you are between 12 and 16 years old and are interested in this opportunity, or if you know someone who would be interested in taking part, please email email@example.com to register your interest.
+If you are between 12 and 16 years old and are interested in this opportunity, or if you know someone who would be interested in taking part, please email the relevant Cadet unit to register your interest before Saturday, 30 September.
+The unit’s Lead Instructor will then respond to you with an application form for you and your parent/guardian to complete.

-You can also take a look at this poster or visit our website at rbfrs.co.uk/firecadets for more information.
+You can also visit our Fire Cadets page for more information.